Michele Leonhart: Controversy

 In 2011, the Washington Post reported that "994 people younger than 18 were killed in drug-related violence between late 2006 and late 2010" and that "[i]n 2009, the last year for which there is data, 1,180 children were killed, half in shootings."
 In response to these statistics, Leonhart declared that while it "may seem contradictory, the unfortunate level of violence is a sign of success in the fight against drugs."

 In 2014, Leonhart openly criticized President Barack Obama's stance on cannabis at a meeting of the National Sheriffs' Association.
 Marijuana activists and two congressmen called for her resignation due to her stance on cannabis while some law enforcement leaders defended her position.
-She also alleged that dog owners should oppose marijuana legalization due to edible products' toxicity to animals.
+She also argued that dog owners should oppose marijuana legalization due to edible products' toxicity to animals.
 However, one study that examined 125 Colorado dogs who had contracted marijuana toxicosis between 2005 and 2010 found that only two dogs died as a result of ingesting marijuana edibles, and in both cases it was unclear whether death was caused by THC or by other ingredients toxic to canines, such as chocolate and caffeine.

 In March 2015, it was revealed DEA agents were participating in drug cartel-funded sex parties with prostitutes.
 Agents were given expensive gifts, weapons and money.
 Surrounding the scandal, Leonhart announced her retirement.
 In April 2015, twenty-two members of the House Oversight and Government Reform Committee said in a joint statement they had lost confidence in Leonhart's leadership.